werckme/werckmeister/manual.md

  `/voicingStrategy: asNotated/`

- Voicing strategies can be external lua scripts, or one of theese internal strategies:
+ Voicing strategies can be external lua scripts, or one of these internal strategies:

  * asNotated